Plain bearing

 A plain bearing, or more commonly sliding contact bearing and slide bearing (in railroading sometimes called a solid bearing, journal bearing, or friction bearing), is the simplest type of bearing, comprising just a bearing surface and no rolling elements.
-Therefore, the journal (i.e., the part of the shaft in contact with the bearing) slides over the bearing surface.
+Therefore, the part of the shaft in contact with the bearing slides over the bearing surface.
 The simplest example of a plain bearing is a shaft rotating in a hole.
 A simple linear bearing can be a pair of flat surfaces designed to allow motion; e.g., a drawer and the slides it rests on or the ways on the bed of a lathe.

 Plain bearings, in general, are the least expensive type of bearing.
 They are also compact and lightweight, and they have a high load-carrying capacity.

 Design

 The design of a plain bearing depends on the type of motion the bearing must provide.
 The three types of motions possible are: